-Each Council Representative should be elected or appointed to a three (3) year term of office on the Council of Representatives, pursuant to appropriate policies and rules adopted by the Component.
-Each Representative shall be an ISA voting Member in good standing, and otherwise qualified to serve on the Council.
+Each individual Council Representative may serve a maximum of two (2) two-year terms or no more than four (4) years, pursuant to appropriate policies and rules adopted by the Component.
+Each Representative shall be an ISA Member in good standing, an ISA Component voting member, a member of their Component Board of Directors and otherwise qualified to serve on the Council.